The liver is one of the largest organs in the body -- the skin is

 Broccoli sprouts and their extract could be considered.

 Gastroenterology.
 2012.
 Consumption of n-3 fatty acids and fish reduces risk of hepatocellular carcinoma.
 Japan Public Health Center-Based Prospective Study Group.
 Epidemiology and Prevention Division, Research Center for Cancer Prevention and Screening, National Cancer Center, Tsukiji, Chuo-ku Tokyo, Japan.
 Fish is a rich source of n-3 polyunsaturated fatty acids (PUFAs), such as eicosapentaenoic acid (EPA), docosapentaenoic acid (DPA), and docosahexaenoic acid (DHA).
 Although consumption of fish and n-3 PUFA has been reported to protect against the development of some types of cancer, little is known about its association with hepatocellular carcinoma (HCC).
-We investigated the association between fish and n-3 PUFA consumption and HCC incidence (n = 398) in a population-based prospective cohort study of 90,296 Japanese subjects (aged, 45-74 y).
+We investigated the association between fish and n-3 PUFA consumption and HCC incidence in a population-based prospective cohort study of 90,296 Japanese subjects.
 We also conducted subanalyses of subjects with known hepatitis B virus (HBV) or hepatitis C virus (HCV) status, and of subjects who were anti-HCV and/or hepatitis B surface antigen positive.
-All tests of statistical significance were 2-sided.
 Among all subjects, consumption of n-3 PUFA-rich fish and individual n-3 PUFAs was associated inversely with HCC, in a dose-dependent manner.
 These inverse associations were similar irrespective of HCV or HBV status.
-Consumption of n-3 PUFA-rich fish or n-3 PUFAs, particularly EPA, DPA, and DHA, appears to protect against the development of HCC, even among subjects with HBV and/or HCV infection.
+Consumption of n-3 PUFA-rich fish or n-3 PUFAs, particularly EPA, DPA, and DHA, appears to protect against the development of liver cancer, even among subjects with HBV and/or HCV infection.

 Mangosteen is a fruit whose extract has potent substances called xanthones.